Hidayathamir/simple-telegram-admin-bot/README.md

 1. Delete default message when member left or join, then greeting them.
 ![greeting](README_assets/greeting.png)
-2. If member does not have username or profile picture, their new message in group will be deleted, then bot will chat private to them.
+2. If member does not have username or profile picture, their new message in group will be deleted, then bot will chat private to them (if member have chat with bot).
 ![chat-private](README_assets/private-chat.png)